-The Board has reviewed the relationship between each current director and the Company with a view to determining independence.
-Based on that review, three of the Company's five directors submitted for proposed election at the Meeting are independent.
+The Board has reviewed the relationship between each current director that is standing for re-election and the Company with a view to determining independence.
+Based on that review, three of the Company's five existing directors submitted for proposed re-election at the Meeting are independent.